 The cause of the Substance Abuse Problem is still unknown, though genetics are thought to account for 40% to 60% of a person’s risk.
 Substance use often starts as a way to feel good or out of curiosity in childhood or early adolescence.
 Repeated use of the substance and increased tolerance pave the way to Substance Abuse Problem disorder and addiction.
 Some adults who develop a substance use disorder have a co-occurring mental illness, such as depression, anxiety, or bi-polar disorder, and begin using drugs or alcohol to cope with their symptoms.
 Other risk factors that may lead to a Substance Abuse Problem disorder include:

 - Sleep problems

 - Divorce or the loss of a loved one

 - Relationship issues

-Of course, none of these risk factors guarantees that a person will develop a substance abuse disorder, but a combination of factors plus repeated substance use significantly increase the likelihood of addiction.
+Of course, none of these risk factors guarantees that a person will develop a Substance Abuse Problem disorder, but a combination of factors plus repeated substance use significantly increase the likelihood of addiction.

-Is your loved one struggling with substance abuse?
+Is your loved one struggling with a Substance Abuse Problem?
 Help is available.
 It can be very difficult to know how to help people who take drugs, especially if they are addicted.
 If they have severe problems, the reality may be that there is a limit to the amount of support you can give them and how much you can get them to change.
 However, there are some things you can do that might be helpful.

 Encourage them to seek help